 - Get your body used to the treatment slowly and increase the number of usage occasions.

-- Massage different body parts in intervals and avoid focusing on one spot for more than a minute.
+- Massage different body parts in intervals and avoid focusing on one spot for over a minute.

 Here are some of the benefits that the massage gun can offer: